lwarsame22/AdventureWorksProject/README.md

 Methodology.

 Once connecting the AdventureWorksDB to SQL Server Management Studios and ensuring all the database had been installed correctly.
 I ran the updated script and began to cleanse the data required to complete the business request.
 The  SQL scripts provided beginning with DIM, showcased how I cleansed the data and extracted the required columns from the table.

-Once the scripts had been been prepared i ran and saved the resulting .csv files to upload to Power BI.
-Using said .csv I created a dashboard in Power BI that fufilled the targets set in the business request.
+Once the scripts had been prepared I ran and saved the resulting .csv files to upload to Power BI.
+Using said .csv I created a dashboard in Power BI that fulfilled the targets set in the business request.